-If you are using a sophisticated message converter, such as the ContentTypeDelegatingMessageConverter, you can control the content type of the reply by returning a spring-messaging Message<?>:
+If you are using a sophisticated message converter, such as the ContentTypeDelegatingMessageConverter, you can control the content type of the reply by setting the replyContentType property on the listener.
+This allows the converter to select the appropriate delegate converter for the reply.